Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Today, she sat down next to Ray while staring morosely into her Hot.
 That was always a bad idea.

 "…You’d better eat that," Ray prompted.
-Chase didn’t respond. “…Holly.
-You should eat.”
+Chase didn’t respond. "…Holly.
+You should eat."

 Chase snapped out of her reverie long enough to meet Ray’s eye.
 There was a faintly manic gleam in her expression that Ray hadn’t seen before. "…I want to be a vegan."